flashbots/cvm-reverse-proxy/README.md

 ## Measurements

 Attestation verification requires the expected measurements which you pass through the `--{client, server}-measurements` flag.
 The measurements are expected to be a JSON map, and multiple valid measurements can be provided.
 The verifier will attempt to verify with each of the provided measurements, and if any succeeds, the attestation is assumed valid.

+The (single) validated measurement is forwarded (returned in the case of client) as "X-Flashbots-Cert-Extensions-<validator extension OID>".
+To only validate and forward the measurement, simply provide an empty expected measurements object.

 ---